Blurred image of crowd running

 Notify the authorities and listen to their instructions

 Notify the emergency services (call 110, 112 or 113) if you can and they are not already on the scene.
 Keep yourself informed via the radio, television, internet and government social media profiles.
 Follow advice and instructions from the police and other authorities.
-Don’t spread rumours.
+Don’t spread rumours, and consider the credibility of sources.

 Avoid overloading the mobile phone network